-Example: Again we have DODOcase as an example.
+Example: Again, we have DODOcase as an example.
 They effectively use offers several times throughout the buying cycle to convert visitors into customers.
-In this case, DODOcase targets visitors to their site on Facebook and Google Adwords with retargeted ads that provide 20% off if they come back to purchase.
+In this case, DODOcase targets visitors to their site on Facebook and Google Ads with retargeted ads that provide 20% off if they come back to purchase.

 Partnering with influential people that have large audiences is a great way to increase exposure to your brand.
 And by providing an exclusive offer to the influencer’s network, you’re more likely to convert their fans to your customers.